aoijs/website/src/content/docs/functions/setUserNickname.md

 ## Example(s)

-This will change your nickname to "I love aoi.js": (wont work if you're the guild owner)
+This will change your nickname to "I love aoi.js": (won't work if you're the guild owner)

 ```javascript
 client.command({